Watch our Aviary Cam carefully—you never know who'll stroll by.

-Look for leg bands on our birds, which help us identify them.
+Look for leg bands on our birds, which help us identify them in our Aviary.
 Each bird has its own history—most came here injured and can't live in the wild.

 The Aquarium works hard to make a difference in the threatened western snowy plover population.
 As one of the main rehabilitation sites for shorebirds in northern California, we rescue injured adults, injured chicks and abandoned eggs.